mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 However, intermediation can sometimes add significant value to a protocol, or enable what is considered a necessary function.
 In such cases, the centralized function SHOULD be as minimal as possible, and expose only the information and pontential for control necessary for that function to be performed.
 Protocol designers SHOULD consider the likely deployment patterns for those intermediaries and how network effects and other factors will influence them.

-Note that intermediation can also be used to control access to information or impose functional boundaries, so as to reduce the need to trust potentially malicious endpoints.
+Note that intermediation can have a positive effect, when it is used to control access to information or impose functional boundaries, so as to reduce the need for users to trust potentially malicious endpoints.
 For example, there are a number of so-called 'oblivious' protocols currently in development that allow end users to hide details that might identify them from services, while still accessing those services.

 The same guidance applies in these cases; the observation and control potential SHOULD be as minimal as possible, while still meeting the design goals of the protocol.